What Is a Self-Cleaning Oven

 How Do Self-Cleaning Ovens Work?

 Self-cleaning ovens use different technologies to remove food residue and grease automatically.
-Each type works in a unique way—using either extreme heat, special coatings, or steam power—to help keep your oven clean with minimal effort.
+Each type works in a unique way—using extreme heat, special coatings, or steam power—to help keep your oven clean with minimal effort.

 1. Pyrolytic Cleaning